woofwoofinc/rktmachine/docs/releasing.rst

 First build the documentation as described in :ref:`documentation`.

-The GitHub configuration for RktMachine is to serve documentation from the ``gh-pages`` branch.
+The GitHub configuration for this project is to serve documentation from the ``gh-pages`` branch.
 Rather than attempt to build a new ``gh-pages`` in the current repository, it is simpler to copy the repository, change to ``gh-pages`` in the repository copy, and clean everything from there.
 This has the advantage of not operating in the current repository too so it is non-destructive.

-Create a copy of the RktMachine repository.
+Create a copy of the repository.

 ::